annzenna/Scan-Your-Local-Network-for-Open-Ports/README.md

 # After that installed wireshark
 # Then analyzed the packet capture which newly created .pcap with Wireshark
-# Found the three ection and identified the ervice in the protocol ection
+# Found the three section and identified the service in the protocol section
-# Identified the common ervice
+# Identified the common service

-# Then identified the rik from open port like
+# Then identified the risk from open port like
 # Unauthorized Access – Hackers may brute-force login ports like SSH (22), RDP (3389).
 # Service Exploits – Attackers can target vulnerable services running on open ports.
 # Information Leakage – Ports like SNMP or Telnet may leak system info.